yucenh/BandwidthHub/README.md

 - **Raspberry Pi**: Fully functional on Raspberry Pi devices, making it perfect for DIY tech enthusiasts.
 - **Centralized Management**: Manage all your traffic-sharing services from a single, easy-to-use interface.
 - **Easy Setup**: Register on the supported platforms, configure environment variables, and start earning right away.
-- **Supported Platforms**: Integrates seamlessly with services like Repocket, Bitping, Honeygain, TrafficMonetizer, PawnsApp, and PacketStream.
+- **Supported Platforms**: Integrates seamlessly with services like Repocket, Honeygain, TrafficMonetizer, PawnsApp, and PacketStream.

 ## Supported Services